Speak-Up for Performance

 And this can be resolved in different ways:

 - By Politics and Groupthink — the Marketing Director wades in with a big pitch to put brand front and centre.
 The product's a laughing stock so that won't do much good, but he's the CEO's golfing buddy and heir apparent.
 No one wants a Corporate Hunger Games so the heads around the table nod their consent.

 - By Open Conflict — the team foster intellectual disagreement.
 They listen to opposing views, challenge each other and develop a balanced approach in response to the discussion.

 You won’t be surprised to learn that the latter is shown to improve productivity.
 The task-focus of the conflict encourages teams to share information and put their collective strategy under a critical spotlight.
 But I bet you've also worked in teams that are more in line with the first option?
 That kind of decision-making might ring some bells.

 This is Relationship Conflict (1)

 Conflict turns toxic when it gets personal; it influences our effectiveness, our creativity and our satisfaction at work (2,3).
-The ‘deal’ of a shared vision is broken because we believe our Marketing Director cares more about his personal standing and success — it's not possible to engage in positive task conflict because we're not working toward the same endpoint.
+The ‘deal’ of a shared vision is broken because we believe our Marketing Director cares more about his personal standing and success — it's not possible to engage in positive task conflict or speak-up effectively because we're not working toward the same endpoint.
 Our competing individual goals overshadow our shared objectives and constructive criticism is interpreted as an attack (4).
 Groupthink reigns supreme.

 (2) Evan, W. M. (1965).
 Conflict and performance in R & D organizations.
 IMR; Industrial Management Review (pre-1986), 7(1), 35.